cyberbotics/webots-doc/guide/using-numerical-optimization-methods.md

 For example, Webots can be called from a shell script or from any type of program suitable for running the optimization algorithm.
-Starting Webots each time does clearly revert the simulation completely, so each robot will start from the same initial state.
+Starting Webots each time does clearly reload the world completely, so each robot will start from the same initial state.
 The drawback of this method is that the optimization algorithm has to be programmed outside of Webots.
 This external program can be written in any programming language, e.g. shell script, C, PHP,